 Also remember, that the increasing popularity of colored cosmetic clay has led to the creation of many very colorful "clay" products that are either not clays at all or are clays that are blended with natural or synthetic colorants.

 I recommend purchasing clays in powder form, not those already hydrated.
 Hydrated clays have added water and therefore need preservatives, which we humans do not need!

 ORGANIC NOTE: Naturally occurring clays cannot be "certified organic" by the USDA because the term "organic" is only given to ingredients that are grown or raised under organic supervision.
+Since naturally occurring clays are neither "grown in a field" nor raised (as with an animal), they cannot be certified organic.
 However, because we are a certified organic company, the clays we use are monitored for purity by our organic certification agency!

 It's All in a Name

 The names of clays can be quite confusing.
 If you are purchasing a clay for its specific skin properties, it is best to check its INCI name.
 INCI names (International Nomenclature Cosmetic Ingredient) are a uniform, internationally recognized naming system to identify cosmetic ingredients so they are consistently named from product to product.

 If you are looking for specific properties in a clay, the INCI name will be the most helpful piece of information.
 Here are just a few examples of confusing names: